jsq081/Stock-Statement-Generator/README.md

 ## The Challenge
-Welcome to the Forma.ai stock statement generator!
+Welcome to the stock statement generator!
 In this problem, you will be coding up a transaction statement generator for a trader on our stock trading system.
 Sample data is provided in `input.json` and should produce the exact console output as shown in `output.txt` when run through your program.

 ## The Data